mdshamoon/docs/docs/Use Cases/How To Set Up HSM Delivery Dashboard.md

 m.is_hsm,
 m.contact_name,
 m.contact_phone
-FROM dataset.messages` AS m
+FROM `project-name.bot-number.messages` AS m
-JOIN `dataset.contact_collection` AS cc
-ON JSON_EXTRACT_SCALAR(m.errors, '$.payload.destination') = cc.phone
+JOIN `project-name.bot-number.contact_collection` AS cc ON JSON_EXTRACT_SCALAR(m.errors, '$.payload.destination') = cc.phone
 WHERE m.bsp_status = "error"
 GROUP BY
-app, destination, type, reason, sent_on, flow_name, template_id, message, m.media_url, m.is_hsm, m.contact_name, m.contact_phone;”
+app, destination, type, reason, sent_on, flow_name, template_id, message, m.media_url, m.is_hsm, m.contact_name, m.contact_phone;

 ```
 - In the above query two tables are being merged - `contact_collection` and `messages`.
-- For this query to work for your organization, reaplce the 'dataset' with the name of your dataset.
+- For this query to work for your organization, reaplce the 'projet-name' with the name of your Google Cloud project within which the Big Qusery instance is set up.
-- It can be found in the Big Query instance.
-It is typically 'ProjectName.ChatbotNumber'.
+- Replace the 'bot-number' with the chatbot number being used, pre-fixed with the country code.

 <img width="528" alt="Screenshot 2025-05-12 at 2 36 12 PM" src="https://github.com/user-attachments/assets/66b43618-f49e-4b41-a10f-d69f297fa048" />